5cover/psdc/docs/Done.md

 We need a different solution so the type of an instance is the same as its actual type (so we can perform is checks).

 Maybe we can have a type remember which alias, if any it belongs to?

-## custom logic to parse and language-specific way to print literals

-current we use `CultureInfo.Invariant`, which seems to works but not sure if it covers all edge cases.
-Cleanest way is to use our own algorithms.

-Also specific target language may use different syntax for literals.